AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 We cannot read the patristic literature understandingly unless we constantly bear in mind the early fathers\' doctrine of \"Economy,\" or
-\"Reserve.\"[^126] Plato distinctly taught it,[^127] and says that error may be used as a medicine.
-He justifies the use of the "medicinal lie.\" The resort of the early fathers to the esoteric is no doubt derived from Plato.
-Origen almost quotes him when he says that sometimes fictitious threats are necessary to secure obedience, as when Solon had purposely given imperfect laws.
+\"Reserve.\"[^130] **Plato** distinctly taught it,[^131] and says that error may be used as a medicine.
+He justifies the use of the "medicinal lie.\" The resort of the early fathers to the esoteric is no doubt derived from Plato. **Origen** almost quotes him when he says that sometimes fictitious threats are necessary to secure obedience, as when **Solon** had purposely given imperfect laws.
 Many, in and out of the church, held that the wise possessor of truth might hold it in secret, when its impartation to the ignorant would seem to be fraught with danger, and that error might be properly substituted.
 The object was to save "Christians of the simpler sort" from waters too deep for them.
-It is possible to defend the practice if it be taken to represent the method of a skillful teacher, who will not confuse the learner with principles beyond his comprehension.[^128] Gieseler remarks that "the Alexandrians regarded a certain accommodation as necessary, which ventures to make use even of falsehood for the attainment of a good end; nay, which was even obliged to do so."
-Neander declares that \"the Orientals, according to their theory of economy, allowed themselves many liberties not to be reconciled with the strict laws of veracity.\"[^129]
+It is possible to defend the practice if it be taken to represent the method of a skillful teacher, who will not confuse the learner with principles beyond his comprehension.[^132]

+**Gieseler** remarks that "the Alexandrians regarded a certain accommodation as necessary, which ventures to make use even of falsehood for the attainment of a good end; nay, which was even obliged to do so."

+**Neander** declares that \"the Orientals, according to their theory of economy, allowed themselves many liberties not to be reconciled with the strict laws of veracity.\"[^133]

 Some of the fathers who had achieved a faith in Universalism, were influenced by the mischievous notion that it was to be held esoterically, cherished in secret, or only communicated to the chosen few, --- withheld from the multitude, who would not appreciate it, and even that the opposite error would, with some sinners, be more beneficial than the truth.

-Clement of Alexandria admits that he does not write or speak certain truths.
-Origen claims that there are doctrines not to be communicated to the ignorant.
-Clement says: \"They are not in reality liars who use circumlocution[^130] because of the economy of salvation.\" Origen refers to truths that must not be written.[^131] Gieseler declares that the Alexandrians taught that falsehood could be used to accomplish the good of men.
-Origen said that \"all that might be said on this theme is not expedient to explain now, or to all.
-For the mass need no further teaching on account of those who hardly through the fear of *aeonian* punishment restrain their recklessness.\" The reader of the patristic literature sees this opinion frequently, and unquestionably it caused many to hold out threats to the multitude in order to restrain them; threats that they did not themselves believe would be executed.[^132]
+**Clement of Alexandria** admits that he does not write or speak certain truths.

+**Origen** claims that there are doctrines not to be communicated to the ignorant.

+**Clement** says: \"They are not in reality liars who use circumlocution[^134] because of the economy of salvation.\"

+**Origen** refers to truths that must not be written.[^135]

+**Gieseler** declares that the Alexandrians taught that falsehood could be used to accomplish the good of men.

+**Origen** said that \"all that might be said on this theme is not expedient to explain now, or to all.
+For the mass need no further teaching on account of those who hardly through the fear of *aeonian* punishment restrain their recklessness.\"

+The reader of the patristic literature sees this opinion frequently, and unquestionably it caused many to hold out threats to the multitude in order to restrain them; threats that they did not themselves believe would be executed.[^136]

-The gross and carnal interpretation given to parts of the Gospel, causing some, as Origen said, to \"believe of God what would not be believed of the crudest of mankind,\" caused him to dwell upon the duty of reserve, which he does in many of his homilies.
-He says that he cannot fully express himself on the mystery of eternal punishment in an exoteric statement.[^133] The reserve advocated and practiced by Origen and the Alexandrians was, says Bigg, \"the screen of an esoteric belief.\" Beecher reminds his readers that while it was common with Pagan philosophers to teach false doctrines to the masses with the mistaken idea that they were needful, "the fathers of the Christian church did not escape the infection of this leprosy of pious fraud;" and he quotes Neander to show that Chrysostom was guilty of it, and also Gregory Nazianzen, Athanasius, and Basil the Great.
+The gross and carnal interpretation given to parts of the Gospel, causing some, as **Origen** said, to \"believe of God what would not be believed of the crudest of mankind,\" caused him to dwell upon the duty of reserve, which he does in many of his homilies.
+He says that he cannot fully express himself on the mystery of eternal punishment in an exoteric statement.[^137]

+The reserve advocated and practiced by **Origen** and the Alexandrians was, says **Bigg**, \"the screen of an esoteric belief.\"

+**Beecher** reminds his readers that while it was common with Pagan philosophers to teach false doctrines to the masses with the mistaken idea that they were needful, "the fathers of the Christian church did not escape the infection of this leprosy of pious fraud;" and he quotes **Neander** to show that **Chrysostom** was guilty of it, and also **Gregory Nazianzen**, **Athanasius**, and **Basil the Great**.

 The prevalence of this *fraus pia* in the early centuries is well known to scholars.
-After saying that the Sibylline Oracles were probably forged by a gnostic, Mosheim says: \"I cannot yet take upon me to acquit the most strictly orthodox from all participation in this species of criminality; for it appears from evidence superior to all exception that a pernicious maxim was current, \* \* \* namely, that those who made it their business to deceive with a view of promoting the cause of truth, were deserving rather of commendation than censure.\"
+After saying that the *Sibylline Oracles* were probably forged by a gnostic, **Mosheim** says: \"I cannot yet take upon me to acquit the most strictly orthodox from all participation in this species of criminality; for it appears from evidence superior to all exception that a pernicious maxim was current...namely, that those who made it their business to deceive with a view of promoting the cause of truth, were deserving rather of commendation than censure.\"

 It seems to have been held that "faith, the foundation of Christian knowledge, was fitted only for the rude mass, the animal men, who were incapable of higher things.
-Far above these were the privileged natures, the men of intellect, or spiritual men, whose vocation was not to believe but to know.\"[^134]
+Far above these were the privileged natures, the men of intellect, or spiritual men, whose vocation was not to believe but to know.\"[^138]

-The ecclesiastical historians class as esoteric believers, Chrysostom and Gregory Nazianzen; and Beecher names Athanasius and Basil the Great as in the same category; and Beecher remarks: \"We cannot fully understand such a proclamation of future endless punishment as has been described, while it was not believed, until we consider the influence of Plato on the age. \* \* \* Socrates is introduced as saying in Grote\'s
+The ecclesiastical historians class as esoteric believers, **Chrysostom** and **Gregory Nazianzen**; and **Beecher** names **Athanasius** and **Basil the Great** as in the same category; and
-Plato: \'It is indispensable that this fiction should be circulated and accredited as the fundamental, consecrated, unquestioned creed of the whole city, from which the feeling of harmony and brotherhood among the citizens springs.\' Such principles, as a leprosy, had corrupted the whole community, and especially the leaders.
+remarks: \"We cannot fully understand such a proclamation of future endless punishment as has been described, while it was not believed, until we consider the influence of Plato on the age...Socrates is introduced as saying in Grote\'s Plato: \'It is indispensable that this fiction should be circulated and accredited as the fundamental, consecrated, unquestioned creed of the whole city, from which the feeling of harmony and brotherhood among the citizens springs.\' Such principles, as a leprosy, had corrupted the whole community, and especially the leaders.
 In the Roman Empire pagan magistrates and priests appealed to retribution in Tartarus, of which they had no belief, to affect the masses.
 This does not excuse, but it explains the preaching of eternal punishment by men who did not believe it.
 They dared not entrust the truth to the masses, and so held it in reserve --- to deter men from sin.\"

 General as was the confession of a belief in universal salvation in the church\'s first and best three centuries, there is ample reason to